Blipshi/pablo-bot-js-v14/Pablo Bot/README.md

 >
 >>* Aye foo, I'm pablo, a bootleg mexican that can play music in voice chats. how foo? internet piracy.
 Now ya might axe yaself, is this legit?
 Na foo. do I care?
 Na foo.
 You cannot stop me.
 Pablo is forever :)
 >>
->>* Im just a bot tryna make yo overall discord experience better fr fr, if you feel like inviting me to yo server dawg, heres the link: https://discord.com/api/oauth2/authorize?client_id=1027728217383108639&permissions=137471978048&scope=bot
+>>* Im just a bot tryna make yo overall discord experience better fr fr, if you feel like inviting me to ya server dawg, heres the link foo: https://discord.com/api/oauth2/authorize?client_id=1027728217383108639&permissions=137471978048&scope=bot
 >>## **MORE ABOUT PABLO**
 >>* Heres some more stuff about me:
 >>https://pablobot.wixsite.com/pablo-bot